fiffty-50/openPilotLog/README.md

 # But I want to try it!

 Well, you have been warned...
 The most straight forward way is to get a copy of Qt https://www.qt.io/download and compile the project using QtCreator and qmake, the PRO file is included in this repository.
 After building, make sure to place a copy of the sample database in the application folder (not the source folder).
-If you want to start a fresh logbook, delete the default database file and rename the empty sample database.
+If you want to start a fresh logbook, delete the default database file and rename the empty sample database and place it in the application folder.
+Without a valid database, the application will not start.